davidrequena/DESeq2/README.md

-## Differential expression analysis of RNAseq data using DEseq2
+## Guide for Differential expression analysis of RNAseq data using DEseq2

 Made by David Requena (drequena@rockefeller.edu) and James Saltsman (jsaltsman@rockefeller.edu).